 - Assembly Bill (AB) 72 (2017) provides additional authority to State HCD to scrutinize housing elements and enforce housing element noncompliance and other violations of state housing laws. - AB 879 (2017) and AB 1397 (2017) require additional analysis and justification of sites listed on a local government's housing sites inventory, additional explanation of the realistic capacity of those listed sites, and further scrutiny of governmental and nongovernmental constraints that limit the production of housing. - AB 686 (2018) requires local governments to Affirmatively Further Fair Housing (AFFH) by including in revised housing elements (1) an assessment of fair housing; (2) equitable distribution of housing to meet the needs of households at all income levels and dismantle segregated living patterns with integrated and balanced living patterns; (3) policies and programs that address fair housing barriers and promote fair housing patterns; and (4) a comprehensive, collaborative, accessible, inclusive, and equity-driven public engagement approach. - AB 215 (2021) extends the housing element compliance review process by requiring local governments to make draft housing elements available for public review prior to submittal to State HCD rather than conducting concurrent review.
 The draft must be made publicly available for at least 30 days, and the local government must consider and incorporate public comment for at least 10 business days, before sending the draft to State HCD.
-AB 215 also increased HCD's review period of the first draft element submittal from 60 to 90 days and within 60 days of its receipt for a subsequent draft amendment or adoption.
-However, the January 31, 2023, statutory deadline remains the same. - AB 1398 (2021) revises the consequences for local governments that miss the deadline for housing element adoption.
+AB 215 also increased State HCD's review period of the first draft element submittal from 60 to 90 days and within 60 days of its receipt for a subsequent draft amendment or adoption.
+However, the January 31, 2023, statutory deadline remains the same, even as these new requirements have significantly added to the time a city needs to complete the overall housing element update process.

+- AB 1398 (2021) revises the consequences for local governments that miss the deadline for housing element adoption.
 Local governments must complete rezoning no later than one year from the statutory deadline for adoption of the housing element if that jurisdiction fails to adopt a housing element that State HCD has found to be in substantial compliance with state law within 120 days of the statutory deadline.
 The City retains the three-year rezoning period if the housing element is adopted within 120 days of the statutory deadline. - AB 1304 (2021) clarifies that a public agency has a mandatory duty to comply with existing Housing Element AFFH requirements.
 AB 1304 revises the items to be included in AFFH analysis and requires that analysis to be done in a specified manner.
 In addition, the housing inventory must analyze the relationship of the sites identified in the inventory to the city's duty to affirmatively further fair housing.

-5. PRELIMINARY FINDINGS
+PRELIMINARY FINDINGS

-Attachment B includes the preliminary findings on (1) the progress and accomplishments made by the City to implement policies adopted in the City's 2015-2023 Housing Element; (2) housing needs; (3) assessment of fair housing; and (4) preliminary housing sites options.
+See Attachment B for the preliminary findings on: (1) the progress and accomplishments made by the City to implement policies adopted in the City's 2015-2023 Housing Element; (2) housing needs; (3) assessment of fair housing; and (4) preliminary housing sites options.

 The City is in the early stages of identifying parcels that could potentially be utilized in the Housing Element sites inventory.
-Prior to preparing a draft sites inventory, Planning staff are looking for feedback from officials and the public on the criteria that should be used to identify appropriate sites for housing, to rule out sites as inappropriate, as well as information on the suitability of particular sites.
-The preliminary housing sites map provided is intended to illustrate a visual discussion guide by utilizing multiple data sets combined with specified site criteria to identify sites where planned/zoned residential capacity may realistically be achieved.
+Planning staff have not prepared a draft sites inventory and is looking for feedback from decisionmakers and the public on the criteria that should be used to identify appropriate sites for housing, to rule out sites as appropriate, as well as information on the suitability of particular sites.
+The preliminary housing sites map provided is intended to provide a visual discussion guide by utilizing multiple data sets combined with specified site criteria to identify sites where planned/zoned residential capacity may realistically be achieved.